Regional Buckets are an experimental, innovative, and rapidly changing

 - The location where your bucket and the objects in it are stored.

-Locations may be specified at a national/continental level (US, EU) or at a
+Locations may be specified at a national/continental level (US, EU, ASIA) or at a

 - The region describes a more specific geographic location for your resources.
 When using Regional Bucket, choose a region that makes sense for your scenario.
 Usually, this will be the same region as the Compute Engine zones containing your instances.
 A region contains one or more highly-connected zones.